10 Ways To Improve Your Website Speed

 Your customers are demanding faster and smoother browsing experiences than ever before.
-By making only a few tweaks to your website’s performance, you can improve website speed, which will, in turn, improve user experience, increase engagement, lower bounce rates and most importantly, boost your bottom line.
+By making only a few tweaks, you can improve website speed, which will, in turn, improve user experience, increase engagement, lower bounce rates and most importantly, boosts your bottom line.

 Not only are people demanding faster experiences, but search engines are penalising slow websites by ranking them lower down the search results and rewarding faster sites with higher rankings.